 If belly dancing is the only dance form you associate with Turkey, you must prepare yourself for a surprise.

-Turkey has a rich tradition of folk dancing with dances performed at all social occasions.
+Turkey has a rich tradition of folk dancing with dances performed on all social occasions.

-Some dances reflect natural events or daily life and others portray societal events and affairs of the heart.
+Some dances reflect natural events or daily life; others portray societal events and affairs of the heart.

-Let’s tale a closer look at some of the types of dance you will see in Turkey.
+Let’s take a closer look at some of the types of dance you will see in Turkey.

 Mevlana – Whirling Dervishes